benjamn/arson/README.md

 # arson, _n_. [![Build Status](https://travis-ci.org/benjamn/arson.svg?branch=master)](https://travis-ci.org/benjamn/arson)

-> the criminal act of deliberately setting fire to property

 ### *AR*bitrary *S*tructured *O*bject *N*otation

+_Not to be confused with the criminal act of deliberately setting fire to property!_

 [JSON](http://www.json.org/) is great until you need to encode an object with circular references:
 ```js